ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 - *Counter*: **NEXT_EUROPA_COUNTER**
 - *Requester code*: **WEB** ([more information](#dgt-reference-number))
 - *Callback User / Callback Password*: drupal credential - in lowercase, limited to 15 characters and different to poetry credential.
+It must identify uniquely the platform where the translation have to be delivered to.
 Example:
-**namesiteproduction/namesiteproduction**
+**projectnameproduction/projectnameproduction**
-- *Poetry Username / Poetry Password*: Those credential are provided by DGT.
+- *Poetry Username / Poetry Password*: must have been created beforehand in the Poetry DB.
+Any valid username/password will work.
+However, this is supposed to identify the calling application.
-Example **NE-SITENAME/NE-SITENAME**.
+Example **NE-projectname/NE-projectname**.
 - *Website identifier*: This helps DGT identifying which site requested the translation.
-Example: **SITENAME**
+Example: **PROJECTNAME**

 ### ORGANIZATION
 Organization responsible, Author and requester: consult the values examples